Appdynamics/ConfigMyApp-docs/docs/README.md

       --mount type=bind,source=$(pwd)/branding,destination=/opt/configmyapp/branding \
       --env-file docker/env.list  ${image_name}:${version}
  ```
-Note: Do not use qoutes in the environment variable values, and it's best not to use spaces in the file name.
+Note: Do not use qoutes in the environment variable values, and it's *NOT* best practice to use spaces in the file name.

 #### Mount business transaction volume